For the college's coronavirus updates, please visit www.cpcc.edu/coronavirus.

 meet program academic metrics (to be discussed during information session)

 For the majority of training programs, you must score at a high school level on the placement tests.
 If you score below a high school level, you will be placed in pre-requisite courses to prepare for enrollment in Pathways.

 If you who already have a high school diploma, you may be eligible to enroll in Pathways if scholarship funding is available.
 If you earned a high school credential outside the U.S., you might qualify for this scholarship.

 Have you always had a problem with math?
 Or maybe you've been away from school for a while and your reading skills are a little rusty.
 Do not worry.
 We want to make sure you succeed.
 That is why we offer free pre-requisite classes to help you get started.
 Based on your College and Career Readiness placement test results, your advisor will recommend one of four levels of reading and/or math classes that are just right for you.
-Students scoring below a high school level (9.0) will be placed in pre-requisite classes to build their skills.
-After completing level four, you will be prepared for entry into the Pathways to Careers program.
+If you score below a high school level (9.0), you will be placed in pre-requisite classes to build your skills.
+After completing level four, you will be prepared to enter one of our high school completion programs.

 Which Pre-Requisite Courses Do I Take?